fermga/TNFR-LFS/tests/README.md

 ## `data/car_track_profiles.json`

-* Simplified library of ΔNFR tolerances per car model and track.
+* Compact library of ΔNFR tolerances defined per car model and track.
-* Tests load the JSON into `ThresholdProfile` instances to validate the recommendation engine context resolution.
+* The tests load the JSON into `ThresholdProfile` instances to validate context resolution inside the recommendation engine.

 To tweak tolerances create/update the dictionary and dump it with standard `json` tools.
 The current structure is: